junxit/us-congress-bills-115/metadata.md

 - 2017-07-12 — Mr. Walden moved to suspend the rules and pass the bill, as amended.
 - 2017-07-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5454-5477)
 - 2017-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5454-5477)
+- 2017-07-13 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2017-07-17 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 174.